-Public Law 103227, Part C Environmental Tobacco Smoke, also known as the Pro Children Act of 1994, requires that smoking not be permitted in any portion of any indoor facility routinely owned or leased or contracted for by an entity and used routinely or regularly for provision of health, day care, education, or library services to children under the age of 18, if the services are funded by Federal programs either directly or through State or local governments, by Federal grant, contract, loan, or loan guarantee.

-The law does not apply to children's services provided in private residences, facilities funded solely by Medicare or Medicaid funds, and portions of facilities used for inpatient drug or alcohol treatment.
+In accordance with Part C of Public Law 103-227, the "Pro-Children Act of 1994", smoking may not be permitted in any portion of any indoor facility owned or regularly used for the provision of health, day care, education, or library services to children under the age of 18, if the services are funded by federal programs either directly or through state or local governments.
+Federal programs include grants, cooperative agreements, loans and loan guarantées, and contracts.
+The law does not apply to children's services provided in private residences, facilities funded solely by Medicarc or Medicaid funds; and portions or facilities used for inpatient drug or alcohol treatment.

-Failure to comply with the provisions of the law may result in the imposition of a civil monetary penalty of up to \$1000 per day and/or the imposition of an administrative compliance order on the responsible entity.
+The above language must be included in any subawards that contain provisions for children's services and that all sub-grantees shall certify compliance accordingly.
+Failure to comply with the provisions of this law may result in the imposition of a civil monetary penalty of up to \$1,000 per day.